txhammer68/plasma-Lockscreen-nest-hub/readme.md

 # Plasma Custom Lockscreen

 ## Modifications
+* Display unread gmail messages count
+* Current weather temp and conditions
+* Calendar events from web ical

-Display unread gmail messages count,weather and calendar events on the lockscreen attempt to get an android type lockscreen
+An attempt to get an android type lockscreen
 Or what i learned using linux for 2 years.
 Skill level - Advanced
 ![Image of Lockscreen](lock-screen1.png)